This article is a stub. You can help the IndieWeb wiki by expanding it.

-The Photo Project (formerly Trovebox, before that OpenPhoto — still mentioned in source/docs) is a photo application project that lets you store your photos on Dropbox, Amazon S3, or in your garage, and serve them from URLs on your own domain.
+The Photo Project (formerly Trovebox, before that OpenPhoto — still mentioned in source/docs) was a photo application project that lets you store your photos on Dropbox, Amazon S3, or in your garage, and serve them from URLs on your own domain.

 2015-03-31 site-death: The Photo Project used to be Trovebox, both an open source project by that name, and an online service to "organize and share photos and videos with clients and colleagues" at trovebox.com (parked GoDaddy domain as of 2016-05-16) which shut down as of 2015-03-31.
 The code was kept as open source, though, if you want to maintain a version on your own site.